Not sure if Oh Deer is right for you?

 Potential Mitigations

-- Your accountant can review the franchisor's financial statements to see if they are reinvesting in infrastructure to support their franchisees.
+- Your accountant can review the franchisor's financial statements in Item 21 to assess if they have the resources to support future growth.

 New/Unproven Franchise System